aaronicsubstances/scalable-ipc/README.md

-# PortableIPC Protocol
+# ScalableIPC Protocol

+Defines and implements an application layer network protocol to serve as

+   1. OS-neutral IPC mechanism of choice on a single host machine (localhost).
+   2. Application layer protocol which is more efficient than HTTP for "interconnects" (i.e. internal networks).

-Defines and implements a network protocol suite to replace HTTP as IPC mechanism of choice on a **single host machine** (localhost) and on "interconnects" (internal networks). *The initial motivation for this protocol is for IPC between microservice-based web applications.*
+The initial motivation for this protocol came from deliberations on IPC efficiency between microservice-based web applications.

 ## Features